 Folk songs, representing a variety of cultural traditions, rounds, hymns, spirituals, and contemporary children’s music, form the basic repertoire throughout the Lower School.
 Instrumental activities are introduced as appropriate throughout the grades, including 10 weeks of small-group violin instruction in third grade and recorder instruction in fourth and fifth grades.
 Games involving song and movement lay the foundation for dance work.

-Kindergartners through fifth graders have music twice weekly, but singing and performing are incorporated throughout the curriculum, through weekly Kindergarten singalongs and regular Lower School assemblies.
+Kindergartners through fifth graders have targeted music instruction several times a week, but singing and performing are incorporated throughout the curriculum, through weekly Kindergarten sing-alongs and regular Lower School assemblies.

 Designed to complement the Lower School musical curriculum, Music Ensembles allow students to take part in World Percussion, Chorus, and Orchestra after school, free of charge.